When a partition has never been run on, there's a problem printing to screen

 of DAQInterface output if I'm using a partition for the first time.

-#1 Updated by John Freeman 5 months ago
+#1 Updated by John Freeman almost 2 years ago

 - Status changed from New to Resolved